 Subsequent to the Take-Private Transaction, our common stock was not publicly traded for a period of time.
 Thus, estimating grant date fair value prior to the IPO required us to make assumptions including stock price, expected time to liquidity, expected volatility and discount for lack of marketability.
 The fair value of the underlying shares prior to the IPO was determined contemporaneously with the grants.
 For our 2019 pre-IPO grants, we determined stock price per unit equal to the closing price of our Class A equity unit price on February 8, 2019, also the closing date of the Take-Private Transaction.
 Approximately 94% of the units issued in 2019 were granted in February and March 2019 and almost all of the rest were granted by June 2019.
-As these grant dates were shortly after the Take-Private Transaction and there were no indications that the value of our Company changed, we believe the Take-Private Transaction date price approximates our fair value on each of the grant dates.
+As these grant value on each of the grant dates.